PandaHugMonster/php-simputils/README.md

 // Output:
 // spaf\simputils\models\Box Object
 // (
-//    ... all other vars are stripped out ...
+//    ...
+ALL OTHER VARS ARE REMOVED ...
 //
 //    [PARAM_1] => 12.2
 //    [PARAM_2] => TEST test
 // )

-// So "PARAM_1" and "PARAM_2" vars of our `.env` are loaded!
+// So "PARAM_1" and "PARAM_2" vars of our `.env` are available in your app!

 // And to get value of the exact variable: echo env('PARAM_2');